TRaSH-Guides/Guides/docs/Guide-Sync/index.md

 ## Features

-Both Radarr and Sonarr share the same feature set across all three tools.
+Both Radarr and Sonarr share the same feature set across all the officially supported third-party Guide Sync Tools.

 ### Definitions